Intelektika-team/Intelektika-team/README.md

 *   **PiCore Mini & Toolkit:** An ML and development computer based on OrangePI.
 Project discontinued. ([Repository](https://github.com/Intelektika-team/PiCore_mini-startup))

+## 🔎 Learn more about our key projects

+### Voxel — our programming language
+We have created our own programming language inspired by the Brainfuck concept.
+Our goal is to make it complete and user—friendly.
+The syntax of the language is easy to understand, and it is also translated, which means that it is not just executed, but transformed into another language.
+In our case, it's Python.
+The language has its own command-line utility called vxl for working with projects.
+### Patch — programmable keyboard: an analog of Streamdeck for developers
+Patch is a universal dashboard for developers that, thanks to an open ecosystem and a uniquely simple protocol for interacting with a computer, can perform almost any task.
+For example, you can specify in the driver that a script should be run when the 1 button is pressed.

 ---

 ## 🛠 Tech Stack